 July 3, 2014 – On June 16, 2014 the Newtown-Sandy Hook Community Foundation, Inc. took over the administrative oversight of the Collaborative Recovery Fund, formerly overseen by the United Way of Western CT.
 Click here for a press released issued jointly by the Collaborative Recovery Fund partners – Collaborative Recovery Fund partners issue update

 May 31, 2014 - Community Connections – A Day of Shared Experiences.
 The day included: a community service provider fair, a keynote speaker discussing community response to trauma, opportunities to hear from others who have been impacted by similar tragedies, breakfast, childcare, resources, art event, and more!
 To view the keynote address given by Dr. Kevin Becker, please click here – Dr. Kevin Becker Keynote Address at 5/31/14 Community Connection Event

-April 7, 2014 – Sandy Hook Community Foundation, Inc. announces notice of funding availability and requests for proposals as outlined in this RFP – NSHCF RFP 4.2014.
+April 7, 2014 – The Newtown-Sandy Hook Community Foundation, Inc. announces notice of funding availability and requests for proposals as outlined in this RFP – NSHCF RFP 4.2014.
 The announcement addresses funding recommendations outlined in a recent report published by the Foundation (see below).

 March 31, 2014 – The Newtown-Sandy Hook Community Foundation, Inc. has released a report of findings from a public input process into the needs of the community resulting from the tragedy of 12/14/12.
 The 2nd Distribution Committee of the Sandy Hook School Support Fund used the findings to make decisions regarding the release of funds into the community.
 To read the report please click 3.2014 Report of Public Input into SHSSF